jd-erreape/simple_poller/README.md

 ### Contributing

-All contributions are welcomed! :)
+Once again, all contributions are welcomed! :)

 In order to install the gem for development you should: